Virtual Reality For Engineering Education & Research

 For educational purposes, Virtual Reality (VR) has been proposed as a technological breakthrough that holds the power to facilitate better learning.
 VR applications are based on the growing certainty that the next evolutionary stage is computers and telecommunications fusing into virtual environments.
 VR holds the promise of single handedly augmenting the existing curriculum and stimulating further research.
 While traditional notions of education, stimulating only one human sense, have been primarily intellectual, the unified hear-see-do experience facilitated by VR can be used to support complex understanding by stimulating and exploring all human senses.
 The versatility of a VR setup lies in the fact that it is truly multidisciplinary in nature and can be used across departments.
 With our proven expertise in setting up VR centers, prepare to get immersed in our VizCenter and rediscover education in your spheres of interest.

-Learning by simultaneous hearing, seeing and doing
+Learning by simultaneous hearing, seeing

 Virtual Reality (VR) can be best defined as a form of visual human computer interface, characterized by an environmental simulation controlled by the user.
 Superior to text-based and desktop VR, immersive VR involves a combination of visual computing hardware and software along with data, that allows the user to interact with a three dimensional computer generated world using VR gadgets.
 VR goes beyond simulations, i.e., virtual worlds can embody arbitrary objects, abstract or concrete, and can be programmed to behave in ways that have no equivalence in the real world.